 Nelda Gerner, Corresponding Secretary

-Nelda Gerner helped form the Parent Association at Rondout Valley High School and served as its chairperson.
-As a member of the Rondout Valley Business Association, she established the RVBA Education Committee, which developed a Leadership Institute Course for high school students that she organizes and oversees each year.
+Nelda Gerner is currently the co-secretary and chairs the RVEF Board meetings.
+She helped form the Parent Association at Rondout Valley High School and served as its chairperson.
+As a member of the Rondout Valley Business Association, she established the RVBA Education Committee, which developed a Leadership Institute Course for high school students that she organized and ran from 2013-2018.
 She is also the current director of the Rochester Food Pantry.
-“I love bringing community members into the school to talk about their professional lives and watch them build a personal connection with the education of students”.
+“Building bonds between community members and students is a bridge to a strong community spirit.”